Keep Still and Let God

-It's dark outside and the earth is quiet.
+It's dark outside, and the earth is quiet.
 You hear only a few crickets and the wind as it gently whistles through the trees.
 There is no one around, it's only you and God...

 What would you do?

-Well, to start, you would be still.
+You would be still.

 It's not easy!

-I've found (Through trial and many errors) the best thing to do when someone you love is struggling with addiction is to stop "doing".
+I've found (through trial and many errors) the best thing to do when someone you love is struggling with addiction is to stop "doing."
 Be still.
 Let God.

-My Natural Reaction to a Problem:
+My natural reaction to a problem:

-Make a list, prioritizing the more urgent tasks at the top
+Make a list, prioritizing the more urgent tasks at the top.

-Work my way through the list from top to bottom
+Work my way through the list from top to bottom.

-Make phone calls
+Make phone calls.

-Make notes on my list
+Make notes on my list.

 Make more notes on my list.
 Maybe freak out again.

-When we solve our problems on our own, God doesn't get any glory.
-He has to give us things we can't do so we know He is the only one who can.
+When we solve our problems on our own, God doesn't get to flex His muscles.
+Just like we allow our kids to learn things on their own, He gives us space to make mistakes.
+But He also has to give us things we can't solve so we know He is the only one who can.

 I thought I was going to lose him either by overdose or suicide.
 I couldn't fix it.
 I couldn't fix him.
-Nothing I did helped and everything I tried to do seemed to only make it worse.
+Nothing I did helped, and everything I tried to do seemed only to make it worse.

 Before I gave up control and trusted God, I first tried fixing my husband with a proper strategy:

-Have a place where he can stay that’s void of all women (if I can manage to convince him to leave)
+Have a place where he can stay that’s void of all women (if I can manage to convince him to leave).

-Have a bag packed for me and the children and a place for us to stay, just in case
+Have a bag packed for me and the children and a place for us to stay, just in case.

-Make sure my cellphone is always charged
+Be sure my cellphone is always charged.

-Clean the house and do laundry daily, look for signs of drugs and cheating (I licked some weird-tasting things off the floor, let me tell you!)
+Clean the house and do laundry daily, look for signs of drugs and cheating (I licked some weird-tasting things off the floor, let me tell you!).

-Go to couples therapy to “support the recovery” (a.k.a. go to couples therapy and rat him out for every lie he's told that week)
+Go to couples therapy to “support the recovery” (a.k.a. go to couples therapy and rat him out for every lie he's told that week).

-Figure out what to do next
+Figure out what to do next.

 Your loved one doesn't need to get better for God to heal your pain.

-My favourite part of this analogy, comparing it to a loved one struggling with addiction, is that the eagle flies above the storm, meaning, it doesn't run away.
+My favourite part of comparing this analogy to a loved one struggling with addiction is that the eagle flies above the storm, meaning, it doesn't run away.
 If it's possible and safe, let us not abandon our loved ones in their storm [are you safe?
 If you're not sure, check out: Signs of Emotional Abuse You Need to Watch For].

 Picture yourself as an eagle, perched on the edge of a cliff on a tall mountain.

-Be still and know that He is God and while you're at it, enjoy the sunshine.
+Be still and know that He is God (Psalm 46:10).